top of page

 What is an Australian Labradoodle?

-An Australian Labradoodle is a multi-generational Labradoodle that originated from Australia, bred specifically for therapy work and companionship.
-Despite the name this breed does not contain an Australian Shepherd.
-Several generations ago they infused a few other breeds (mainly spaniels) to improve size, coat, health, and temperament; and have since been breeding those dogs together to create this purebred multigenerational Australian Labradoodle... it seems like a mouthful and a bit confusing with the name but all of our dogs' lineage traces back to the two original breeders in Australia.
+An Australian Labradoodle is a multigenerational Labradoodle that originated in Australia and is bred specifically for therapy work and companionship.
+Despite the name, this breed does not contain an Australian Shepherd.
+Several generations ago, they crossed a few other breeds (mainly spaniels) to improve size, coat, health, and temperament, and have since bred those dogs together to create this purebred multigenerational Australian Labradoodle.
+It seems like a mouthful and a bit confusing with the name.
+Still, all of our dogs' lineage traces back to the two original breeders in Australia.

 How do you raise your puppies?

 We raise our puppies with the Puppy Culture program.
-This process starts at 3 days old with Early Neurological Stimulation, Early Scent Introduction and the program continues for the entire 9 weeks the puppies are with us.
+This process begins at 3 days old with Early Neurological Stimulation and Early Scent Introduction, and continues for the entire 9 weeks the puppies are with us.

-Puppy Culture includes crate training, clicker training, beginnings of housebreaking, noise and touch desensitization, and many other confidence builders.
-Our puppies start going potty on real grass in their play pen at 4 weeks of age, by 6 weeks of age puppies are going outside at least 3 times a day.
-By 8 weeks old puppies are going outside every 2 hours and are sleeping in their own crates.
+Puppy Culture includes crate training, clicker training, the beginnings of housebreaking, noise and touch desensitization, and many other confidence builders.
+Our puppies begin using the potty on real grass in their playpen at 4 weeks of age.
+By 6 weeks of age, puppies are going outside at least 3 times a day.
+By 8 weeks old, puppies are going outside every 2 hours and are sleeping in their own crates.
 We rarely have potty accidents when kept on a strict schedule.
 Puppies know that outside = potty.
-We start leash training at 8 weeks old as well as teaching "sit" for attention and introducing them to the "lay down" concept.
-Our goal is to send you home with a well rounded, happy, and confident puppy.
+We start leash training at 8 weeks ol,d as well as teaching "sit" for attention and introducing them to the "lay down" concept.
+Our goal is to send you home with a well-rounded, happy, and confident puppy.

 Should I expect a "perfect" puppy?

 I am sure you already know the answer to this question, but no!
 Puppies are puppies.
 They will still get into mischief, nibble on hands, potty on the floor, and test boundaries.
-I do everything I can to give them the best start and a solid foundation but your training, time, and commitment is needed to grow your dog into what you want.
+We do everything we can to give them the best start and a solid foundation, but your training, time, and commitment are needed to grow your dog into what you want.

 All of our training and direction are tools to help you raise the best dog you can.
-We highly recommend group puppy classes, beginner classes, and advanced classes.
-Finding a positive reinforcement trainer is going to help continue the training that we have already started.
+We highly recommend group classes for puppies, beginners, and advanced learners.
+Finding a positive-reinforcement trainer will help us continue the training we have already started.

-How much are your puppies, and what is the process?
+How much do your puppies cost, and what is the process for purchasing?

-Our puppies are $3,850 +HST (total) *as of Jan 1, 2023, on a spay/neuter/non-breeding agreement.
-Our reservation fee is a non-refundable $500 CAD deposit, which will hold a spot on the litter of your choice.
-We accept 5-6 deposits on each litter prior to being born and will start a waiting list for any additional puppies after they're born.
-Full payment is due by 6 weeks of age. * failure to comply with this deadline without prior discussion with us (i.e. if you specifically request to move to future litter) renders your deposit null and void as well as forfeits your place on our reservation list *.
-We send out weekly "Pupdates" to those on our reservation list to keep you up-to-date with the puppy's development, due dates, what to expect and hot to prepare for our upcoming arrival.
-Reservation lists fill fast and are normally fully booked many months in advance, our spaces cannot be reserved until the fee has been received by us, since we receive so many inquiries.
+Our puppies are $3,850 + HST (total) as of Jan 1, 2023, on a spay/neuter/non-breeding agreement.
+Our reservation fee is a non-refundable $500 CAD deposit that reserves a spot in the litter of your choice.
+We accept 5-6 deposits per litter before birth and will maintain a waiting list for any additional puppies after birth.
+Full payment is due by 6 weeks of age. * Failure to comply with this deadline without prior discussion with us (i.e. if you specifically request to move to a future litter) renders your deposit null and void, as well as forfeits your place on our reservation list *.
+We send weekly "Pupdates" to those on our reservation list to keep you up to date on the puppy's development, due dates, what to expect, and how to prepare for our upcoming arrival.
+Reservation lists fill fast and are usually fully booked many months in advance.
+Our spaces cannot be reserved until we have received the fee, as we receive many inquiries.
 We cannot hold spaces without a deposit.

 *WE CANNOT GUARANTEE SEX OR COLOUR IN ANY GIVEN LITTER*